starknet-io/starknet.js/www/docs/guides/events.md

 console.log("\nkeys =", event.keys, "data =", event.data);
 ```

 To limit the workload of the node, the parameter `chunk_size` defines a size of chunk to read.
-If the request need an additional chunk, the response includes a key `continuation_token` containing a string to use in the next request.
+If the request needs an additional chunk, the response includes a key `continuation_token` containing a string to use in the next request.
 Hereunder a code to read all the chunks of a request :

 ```typescript